cloudfoundry/noisy-neighbor-nozzle/README.md

 ## How it works

-The noisy neighbor nozzle consists of three components, nozzle, accumulator and datadog-reporter.
+The noisy neighbor nozzle consists of four components: nozzle, accumulator, datadog-reporter and cli-plugin.

 The nozzle will read logs (excluding router logs by default) from the Loggregator firehose keeping counts for the number of logs received for each